Zeioth/power-rules-daemon/README.md

 profile = "performance"
 ```

-Rules are applied by order from above to below of the config file.
+- Rules are applied in order.

-If no rules are currently triggered, `default_profile` will be the one used.
+- If no rules are currently triggered, `default_profile` will be the one used.
+- Changes in the config file are applied in real time, so you don't need to reboot.

 ## How to distribute this program
 Distributing this program in your linux distro is very easy!
 The installer should just: